 3. Creation of the buy/sell agreement must be handled by one of the agents or brokers affiliated with the listing brokerage.
 If a contract is prepared by someone else, there are likely to be errors leading to misunderstandings and problems that cause the deal to fail.
 And if a sale does go through, with the representative from another company involved, there are likely to be problems in the agreement that lead to a lawsuit initiated by an unhappy buyer.

 All of these assertions are usually invalid.
-No brokerage has a monopoly on capable and experienced sales intermediaries.
-Besides, there are a number of ways of preventing the problems stated in the warnings voiced by listing and selling brokers as their reason for not cooperating with other brokerages.
+No business brokerage or agency has a monopoly on capable and experienced sales intermediaries.
+Besides, there are a number of ways of preventing the problems stated in the warnings voiced by listing and selling brokers as their reason for not cooperating with other brokerages (brokers and agents).

 It takes little time and effort to check into the credentials of someone who has contacted you about introducing a client to your listing.
 If necessary, meet with the sales person and, in most cases, determine he or she is just as competent as the people in your company.
 If an inexperienced agent seeks to introduce a buyer or a business opportunity to the client of someone who doesn't cooperate, it might make sense for the more skilled professional to manage the introduction and any negotiations and contracts that might follow.
 The new professional's compensation, in the event a deal is achieved, would be a generous finders' fee and the opportunity to gain some knowledge of the business by watching the other broker put together a transaction and manage it to completion.